GalSim-developers/GalSim/README.md

   deconvolution (such as RealGalaxy objects) must be carried out using Fourier methods only.

+* Can handle wavelength-dependent profiles and integrate over filter bandpasses appropriately.

 * Can apply shear, magnification, dilation, or rotation to a galaxy profile including lensing-based models from a power spectrum or NFW halo profile.